OakAlice/ImpalaProject/README.md

 # ImpalaProject

-Code for behavioural analysis of impala data.
+Code for behavioural analysis and dead-reckoning of the impala data.

 ## Part 1: Data Wrangling
 Much of this code is concerned with extracting the data from the Artemis boards' duel accelerometer and GPS loggers.
 Due to challenges with timestamps, data corruption, and inconsistent formatting, this was not straightforward.
 Problem was solved with assist from Chris Clemente (his parallel code for the same solution is available at: [https://github.com/cclemente/Collar_data_extraction](https://github.com/cclemente/Collar_data_extraction)) and I have updated my code to reflect his changes.